 After that, Mikah called Ursara, who greeted her warmly and said Lord William had told her to wait until Mikah called.
 Confused, Mikah asked, "For what?" and was reminded they had planned to do dinner the day before.
 Mikah recovered well, and apologized as Ursara waved it off.
 When Mikah said they should set new plans, Ursara said she was free that evening if Mikah had a story to tell?
 Mikah hedged, saying she'd talk about what she could.
 At the same time, Mikah started to wonder to herself just what she could discuss?
 Ursara fired off another broadside, happily asking, "So how is the Duke these days?" and Mikah happily fired back that he was fine, enjoying exposing circles she'd been busy in.
 This also let Mikah ask about any rumors Ursara or her people had heard?
 Ursara could only say the port had increased their harassing of merchant ships and crews.

 When Mikah said she was sure the port was very busy, Ursara added that to the pile of subjects they'd have to discuss at dinner.
 As they talked, the women agreed to meet at 6pm, unless something came up again.
 Ursara said she was good with that, and joked she was sure Lord William would call again if Mikah became busy.
-Mikah said William had called her in a surprised tone and Ursara said he'd called the other evening to say 'Mikah was busy'.
+Mikah confirmed that William had called her in a surprised tone, and Ursara said he'd called the other evening to say 'Mikah was busy'.
 Mikah started to ask how William knew about their plans before saying, "Never mind."
 When Ursara said she assumed Mikah had told him, Mikah said she must have.
 With that, they ended the call as Ursara reminded Mikah to dress up.

 Aiden planned on some reading as the day began, trying to relax a bit before spending the rest of the day with nav-work.
 Ms. Vik called the port, who were very hopeful she wanted to come in and help out.
 When she agreed, they sent a car and she said she was going to spend the day in port ops if needed.
 She added she might be there past dinner.
 Once or twice throughout the day, Brian checked in from the salvage platform to find out what was happening?
 Zimzod spent his entire day bar hopping, nursing drinks and listening for rumors.
 Aali and Emkir worked on the datapads while taking breaks to check in with friends and contacts from time to time.